Frequently Asked Questions:

-A: You can declare a minor/concentration anytime before you graduate.
+A: You can declare a minor/concentration anytime before you graduate but is highly advised to do so by the time you are a junior.
 However, in order for you to be confident you are meeting the requirements of the minor/concentration, you should meet with an advisor and complete the necessary forms early.

 Q: I want to get two bachelors degrees.
 How do I do this?

 A: A second bachelor’s degree may not be granted a student until he/she has completed an additional year of college work, as represented by a minimum of 30 semester hours beyond the requirements for the first degree.

 Q: I want to minor in something outside of the School of Business, how do I find out more about it?

 A: The USM catalog has minor requirements listed for some departments.
 You should go to the department office and make an appointment with an advisor to find out about their requirements for a minor and how to register for it.

 Q: How do I get on the Dean’s List?